techidaily/site-win11-tips/source/_posts/5-ways-to-fix-your-backlit-keyboard-when-its-not-working-on-windows.md

 ## 7\.
 Perform a Clean Boot

- If nothing worked until now, you should [perform a clean boot](https://www.makeuseof.com/how-perform-clean-boot-windows-10/)on your computer.
+ If nothing worked until now, you should [perform a clean boot](https://www.makeuseof.com/how-perform-clean-boot-windows-10/) on your computer.
 This way, your system will start without any third-party app that might influence your backlit keyboard functionality.
 If your keyboard lights up, open Control Panel and take a look at the apps that you’ve installed lately since one of them is causing your problem.

 ## Backlit Keyboard Problems Resolved